 Challenger: Does that matter?
 Couldn’t you just swop around titles?

 Author: I don’t think so.

-Author: Because the life stages involved – 1.
+Author: Because the life stages dealt with– 1.
 Youth 2.
 Maturity 3.
-Old Age – come in this order in the trilogy: 1.
+Old Age – correspond to the order of the books: 1.
 ‘Purple’ 2.
 ‘Blue’ 3..‘Violet’.
-Swopping around titles would break those links.
+Swopping around titles to fit the colour wheel would break those links.